karolh2000/pyrsia-integration-tests/readme.md

 tests also create the temp directory `/tmp/pyrsia_tests`which is not removed by the tests framework and if necessary has to be removed manually.

+Note: `CLEAN_UP_TEST_ENVIRONMENT=false` is not recommended because it impacts the tests environment and can lead to random failures.

 ## Troubleshooting

 In case of any problems with the tests environment reset the enviroment as follow: